 Collagen is considered the glue that holds the body together—appearing in our muscles, bones, skin, blood vessels, digestive system, and tendons.
 Starting in your 20s, your natural collagen production begins to decline by 1% each year (1).

-But don’t worry, you can counteract this with a collagen supplement and these 5 collagen boosting herbs.
+But don’t worry, you can help counteract this with a collagen supplement and these 5 collagen boosting herbs.

 1. He Shou Wu